On $hp$-adaptive Structure-Preservion for the Cahn--Hilliard--Navier--Stokes Equations with Degenerate Mobility: Abstract

-We have proposed a new class of DG schemes for the CH equations with degenerate mobility has been proposed, which are provably coercive and stable under a certain condition on the mobility flux for the penalty term.
+A new class of DG schemes for the CH equations with degenerate mobility has been proposed, which is provably coercive and stable under a certain condition on the mobility flux for the penalty term.
 The introduced mobility flux formulations for the penalty term include \sipgDL, which employs the intersection maximum of the mobility, and \swipDL, which uses a harmonic average.
 These mobility fluxes yield similar estimates for the coercivity condition and accuracy as previous schemes.
 Numerical experiments illustrate the performance of the proposed schemes, demonstrating that they achieve optimal convergence rates and that the harmonic mobility flux provides potentially significant improvements in stability and accuracy compared to the arithmetic mean.
 An $hp$-adaptive formulation has also been presented, showing significant reductions in complexity and degrees of freedom compared to the $h$-adaptive formulation while maintaining similar accuracy and physical fidelity.
-Future work includes extending the theoretical analysis to provide rigorous proofs of boundedness for the \swipDL scheme in the broken Sobolev (DG) setting, exploiting the connection between the harmonic average and the minimum to extend Theorem~\ref{thm:bounded}.
+Future work includes extending the theoretical analysis to provide rigorous structure-preserving proofs for the \swipDL scheme in the discrete setting, exploiting the harmonic average to extend Theorem~\ref{thm:bounded}.
 Additionally, more challenging test cases, such as the rising bubble benchmark, will further validate the performance of the proposed schemes for coupled CHNS systems and assess adaptivity effects under more demanding conditions.